 People got divorced and had visitation arrangements long before cell phones, texting, and the internet.
 I say this because there is absolutely no legal requirement for you to make yourself accessible 24/7/365 to someone who will use the children as excuse to threaten and harass you night and day.
 Don’t give in to that demand or any bullying tactics by your abuser’s attorney.
 In the US, you have a Constitutional right to “life, liberty, and the pursuit of happiness” which is directly opposed to the abuser being given free rein to destroy all 3.

-When it comes to “No Contact,” the concept gets blurred when you must communicate about children, so let’s get more specific.
-You can arrange ways to communicate without subjecting yourself to continued abuse, most of which is aimed at getting you to react in such a way that it can be used against you.
-No Contact is really a way of managing the information flow such that you don’t get rattled and default to your survival responses, sure to be leveraged by your abuser.
+When it comes to “No Contact,” the concept gets blurred when you must communicate about children.
+So let’s get more specific.
+You can arrange ways to communicate without subjecting yourself to continued abuse—most of which is aimed at getting you to react in such a way that it can be used against you.
+No Contact is really a way of managing the information flow so that you don’t get rattled and default to your survival responses—sure to be leveraged by your abuser.

 To an outside observer, it appears as though the abuser is calm and factual while you are reactive.

 The truth is that the abuser has programmed you, and knows your every weakness; plucking on those pain points in every covert way possible.
 My foremost recommendation for this is Our Family Wizard.
 Requiring all communication to go through OFW means everything is recorded and accessible to the courts.
 However, this doesn’t mean your abuser won’t try to bait you.
 In fact, he/she will be certain to work hard to appear the “sane” one and paint you as the crazy, reactive one.

 Time to Retrain Your Brain

 All that said, now is the time when you work on retraining your brain.